 We now compare the XPER performance decomposition to standard feature contribution methods commonly used in machine learning to assess the impact of a feature on performance or to explain the output of a black-box model, namely Permutation Importance (PI), feature importance, and SHAP values.

-First, we distinguish between the XPER decomposition of the AUC and the permutation importance introduced by \cite{breiman_random_2001}.
-The latter computes for a feature $x_j$, the decrease in the accuracy of the model when the values of this feature are randomly reshuffled across instances.
-As the permutation breaks the dependency between the target variable and the feature, the resulting drop in model accuracy indicates how much the model depends on the feature.
-In our analysis, the PI results indicate the average decrease in accuracy when the values are reshuffled to obtain more robust results.
+First, we distinguish between the XPER decomposition of the AUC and the PI method introduced by \cite{breiman_random_2001}.
+The latter computes for a feature $x_j$, the decrease in the AUC of the model when the values of this feature are randomly reshuffled across instances.
+As the permutation breaks the dependency between the target variable and the feature, the resulting drop in model AUC indicates how much the model depends on the feature.
+In our analysis, the PI results indicate the average decrease in AUC when the values are reshuffled 200 times to obtain more robust results.
 As for the previous methods, we divide each feature contribution by the sum of all features contributions to compare them to the XPER values.
-As shown in Figure \ref{fig:Permutation_importance}, XPER values and PI deliver very distinct results.
-For instance, the contribution of the job tenure is twice as important with XPER than with PI, whereas the contribution of the car price is twice as large with PI than with XPER.
-Moreover, unlike with XPER, the age of the customer, home-ownership status, and monthly payment loan have virtually no impact on the performance of the model according to PI.
-Therefore, even if PI also assesses the effect of the features on the performance of the model it delivers different results than XPER.
+We see in Figure \ref{fig:Permutation_importance} that XPER and PI produce different results.
+For instance, the contribution of the car price is twice as important with PI than with XPER.\footnote{For a more detailed comparison between XPER and PI, see Appendix \ref{XPERvsPI}.
+We show that PI is a special case of XPER and is only designed for a global analysis.}

-Second, we contrast in Figure \ref{fig:AUC_Feature_imp} the XPER values of the AUC and the XGBoost-based feature importance.
-The latter computes for a feature $x_j$, the average gain across all splits the feature is used in.
+Second, we contrast in Figure \ref{fig:AUC_Feature_imp} the XPER values and the XGBoost-based feature importance.
+The latter computes for a feature $x_j$, the average gain across all splits where the feature is utilized.
 For ease of comparison, we divide each feature contribution by the sum of the ten feature contributions.
 As shown in Figure \ref{fig:AUC_Feature_imp}, the result is rather striking.
 Indeed, the two methodologies lead to very different contributions as some dominating features in a given methodology play a minor role in the other.
 For instance, \textit{credit event} exhibits the highest feature importance but it is only the $9th$ most contributing feature according to XPER.
 Differently, funding amount plays a very important role to explain performance but does not contribute much in terms of feature importance.